Fraunhofer-AISEC/codyze-evaluator/technologies/codyze-technology-openstack/ecosystem/ecosystem-analysis.md

 #### HowTo:

-The requirements for the Security-Policy check (based on OSSF criteria) are as follows (based on the OSSF criteria):
+The requirements for the Security-Policy check (based on OSSF criteria) are as follows:

 Linking Requirements (one or more):
 - A valid form of an email address to contact for vulnerabilities
 - A valid form of an http/https address to support vulnerability reporting

 Free Form Text:
 - Free form text is present in the security policy file which is beyond simply having an http/https address and/or email in the file
 - The string length of any such links in the policy file do not count towards detecting free form text

 Security Policy Specific Text:
 - Specific text providing basic or general information about vulnerability and disclosure practices, expectations, and/or timelines
-- Text should include a total of 2 or more hits which match (case-insensitive) vuln and as in "Vulnerability" or "vulnerabilities"; disclos as "Disclosure" or "disclose"; and numbers which convey expectations of times, e.g., 30 days or 90 days
+- Text should include a total of 2 or more hits which match (case-insensitive) vuln as in "Vulnerability" or "vulnerabilities"; disclos as in "Disclosure" or "disclose"; and numbers which convey expectations of times, e.g., 30 days or 90 days

 OpenStack has a vulnerability management team [with four members](https://security.openstack.org/vmt.html) and a documented [Vulnerability Management Process](https://security.openstack.org/vmt-process.html).
 Email addresses to contact in relation to vulnerabilities are published on the respective web pages.
 The Free Form Text criterion as well as the Security Policy Specific Text criterion are thus also fulfilled by the OpenStack [Vulnerability Management Process](https://security.openstack.org/vmt-process.html) (VMP).
 The VMP also defines time periods, for example for the disclosure to downstream stakeholders.
 However, to the best of the authors' knowledge, no time frame is defined for the patch development and review.